Chapters

 Notice, first, that if we "evaluate at infinity," we obtain an indeterminate form:

-Since the value of is not determined, we need to perform an algebraic manipulation of our function.
+is not determined, we need to perform an algebraic manipulation of our function.

 Before doing the algebraic manipulation, let's transform the limit using the property: